 Research in Action

 Aberystwyth University carries out research across all disciplines.
-This selection of short case studies reflects just some of the pioneering work being carried out here - from climate change and the Sun's corona to crop breeding, performance and minority language policy.
+This selection of short case studies reflects just some of the pioneering work being undertaken by our researchers - from climate change and the Sun's corona to crop breeding, performance and minority language policy.

 My research is based in practice.
 I have been working